-2016 Hillary Gravendyk Prizes:
+Hillary Gravendyk Prize

-National: Traces of a Fifth Column by Marco Maisto
+2016 National Winner: Traces of a Fifth Column by Marco Maisto

-Traces of a Fifth Column, the National winner of this year’s Hilary Gravendyk Prize, is a manuscript composed as of a series of dense, lively fragments across a wide canvas, each of which are more than capable of carrying the weight of the entire collection.
+Traces of a Fifth Column, the National winner of the 2016 Hilary Gravendyk Prize, is a manuscript composed as of a series of dense, lively fragments across a wide canvas, each of which are more than capable of carrying the weight of the entire collection.
 Traces of a Fifth Column is a rich, meditative collage of essay-sketches that attempt to comprehend, through exploring meaning, language and being.

-Regional: Gods Will for Monsters by Rachelle Cruz
+2016 Regional Winner: Gods Will for Monsters by Rachelle Cruz

 In God’s Will for Monsters Cruz guides the reader through the uncharted roads of experimental poetry.
 Cruz maps out a singular journey using narrative prose, faux scholarly excerpts and even seemingly banal transactions to light the way.
 This extraordinary work creates a stirring atlas of the author’s own life, history and ethnicity that allows the reader to become a local, a friend and a fellow traveler.